Hamlet: Act 4, Scene 1 – Analysis

 Study Questions and Analysis

-Why does Claudius blame himself for Polonius's death? +
+How does Claudius react to Polonius's death?